 The Head Teacher may assign budgetary control of individual budget headings to other members of staff.
-Such members of staff must receive termly budget statements as detailed above.
 The Head Teacher remains ultimately accountable to the Governing Body for these budget headings.

 Year End Accounts must be prepared and presented to the Finance Committee for approval before being submitted to the LA.
 They will subsequently be reported to the Full Governing Body.